Eli Lilly’s third quarter earnings miss and forecast cut lead to sharp stock drop

 Lilly’s new forecast range falls mostly below what the company predicted in April.
 But earnings in the new range would still wind up being more than twice what the company registered for 2023.

+Shares of Indianapolis-based Eli Lilly and Co. were down 6%, or $57.02, to $846.56 in midday trading while broader indexes rose slightly.

-The price reached an all-time high of $972.53 in late August, according to FactSet.
-They have since retreated but were up 55% so far this year, as of Tuesday.
+The stock price reached an all-time high of $972.53 in late August, according to FactSet.
+Shares have since retreated but were still up 55% so far this year, as of Tuesday.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.